-- Practicum: for 16 hour(s) per Week for Full Term (Each placement is normally of 32 days duration.
+Each placement is normally of 32 days duration.
 Placement days are deemed to have commenced only after a learning agreement has been received and approved by the placement coordinator.
-Placements may continue across the academic semester boundaries.)
+Placements may continue across the academic semester boundaries.

-- Course Assessment Requirements:: 1.
-Project: Pass Requirement - Students must pass this assessment item to pass the course.
+- Course Assessment Requirements: 1.
+Professional Task: Pass Requirement - Students must pass this assessment item to pass the course.
+(Students cannot repeat placement.)

 2. Professional Task: Pass Requirement - Students must pass this assessment item to pass the course.
 (Students cannot repeat the placement.)